idnow/de.idnow.ios/README.md

 Optional: The environment that should be used for the identification (DEV, TEST, LIVE) The default value is `IDnowEnvironmentNotDefined`.
 The used environment will then base on the prefix of the transaction token (DEV -> DEV, TST -> Test, else -> Live).
+You can use the special IDnowEnvironmentCustom to define a custom IDnow installation.
+If this is done, you need to set the apiHost and websocketHost.

 #### showErrorSuccessScreen
 Optional: If set to `false`, the Error-Success-Screen provided by the SDK will not be displayed.